pcarbonn/H-Calc/src/Interpreter/README.md

 Below is the list of AST transformations:

 - showAST : a bottom up evaluation of the tree into a Text value
+- getAnnotation : a direct evaluation of a tree into another tree
-- getType : a bottom up evaluation of the tree into a TType
+- getType : a top-down evaluation of a tree into a TType
 - setType : a bottom up transformation of the tree to add type information in the annotation of each node.
 The tree type must allow TType nodes.
 - appendEADT @'[TTypeF] : to allow TType nodes in the tree
 - distribute: fix point of a bottom up transformation using the distribution rule